VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 ### Limitations
 - This pipeline currently supports only pairwise comparisons.
 Support for more complex designs with multiple comparisons with covariates and contrast matrices will be added in future versions.
 This is a limitation for experiments with more than two conditions.
 - The pipeline works best with merged count matrices generated from pipelines like [`nf-core's rnaseq Nextflow pipeline`](https://nf-co.re/rnaseq).
 While the script is being developed to handle count data from any source, users may need to pre-format their count matrices accordingly.
-Specifically, the matrix should have a `gene_id` column, with subsequent columns containing raw counts for each sample.
+Specifically, the matrix should have a `protein_id` column, with subsequent columns containing raw counts for each sample.

 ### Utilizing IPA

-The CSV Differential Expression output from DESeq2 (available in the results directory provided alongside this report *./output/de_data/DESeq2_[comparison_name].csv*), can be uploaded directly into **QIAGEN Ingenuity Pathway Analysis (IPA)** for self-exploration of pathways predicted to be enriched by this experimental condition.
+The CSV Differential Abundance output from limma (available in the results directory provided alongside this report *./output/de_data/limma_[comparison_name].csv*), can be uploaded directly into **QIAGEN Ingenuity Pathway Analysis (IPA)** for self-exploration of pathways predicted to be enriched by this experimental condition.
 Massey’s BISR provides access to VCU’s license of IPA.
 If you do not already have an account associated with this